What's On in France

 LILLE STREET MARKET

-It takes place in Lille on the 31st August & 1st September.
+It takes place in Lille on the 5th & 6th September.
 Preceded by a semi-marathon on Saturday morning, it officially starts at 2 pm Saturday and finishes at 11 pm on Sunday, without interruption.
 During these 33 hours, 10,000 exhibitors including 300 professional second-hand goods dealers offer a hundred or so kilometres of stalls to around 3 million visitors.
-Almost anthing can be bought and sold at one of the biggest flea markets in Europe.
+Almost anything can be bought and sold at one of the biggest flea markets in Europe.
+GOING AHEAD

 WINE & HIKES IN THE LOIRE